JackOfSpade/YorkU_Group_Project_EECS_3461/README.md

 # Application Demo

-This demo shows the features of the application through the entire development, from start to finish.
+This video shows the features of the application through the entire development, from start to finish.

 [![](https://i.imgur.com/K8J4gWP.png)](https://www.youtube.com/watch?v=1mp7SFPao1g)